Canada Without Poverty: Origins

-The charity, from the beginning, was organized to become a main umbrella of nationwide anti-poverty activists; its mandate is identify the causes of poverty and to promote poverty eradication and human rights.
+The charity was organized to become a main umbrella of nationwide anti-poverty activists; its mandate was to identify the causes of poverty and to promote poverty eradication and human rights.
 Beginning in 1973, NAPO presented its first research document on hunger and food costs to the Federal Parliament.
-It continued, from this first campaign, to address poverty-related issues whether advocating for better health care, higher unemployment insurance benefits, fairer taxation, family benefits, recognition of homelessness and women's poverty, and/or the fundamental human rights of people living in poverty.
+It continued to address poverty-related issues, advocating for better health care, higher unemployment insurance benefits, fairer taxation, family benefits, recognition of homelessness and women's poverty, and/or the fundamental human rights of people living in poverty.
 It has acted as liaison between community groups and the Parliament in power.